nealey/homepage/content/star-track/bond/01-dr-no.md

 I'm giving the opener for this high marks because it set the stage for every subsequent film, and because this was actually a believable spy-like scenario.
+The "Three Blind Mice" was,
+I expect,
+both cute and thought-provoking to 1960s audiences.

+Something else I noticed about this movie is that James Bond prefers small objects: small guns, small cars.
+Me too.

 # Amy